merenlab/merenlab.org/data/micr-obs-future/index.md

 ```
 This removes the carrot ">" from the contig headers in our fasta file full of reference genomes by substituting it with nothing globally (not just once but anywhere it sees a ">" in the file) and parses the output into a file called `contigs.txt`.

-These are the names by which the contigs are stored within anvio.
+These are the names by which the contigs are stored within anvi'o.

 ---